1971 NCAA College Division football season

 The 1971 NCAA College Division football season was the 16th season of college football in the United States organized by the National Collegiate Athletic Association at the NCAA College Division level.

 Conference standings

 Rankings

 College Division teams (also referred to as "small college") were ranked in polls by the AP (a panel of writers) and by UPI (coaches).
 The national champion(s) for each season were determined by the final poll rankings, published at or near the end of the regular season, before any bowl games were played.

-College Division final polls
+Small college final polls

 Delaware, who during the regular season had defeated Rutgers, Villanova, and Boston University, averaged 40 points per game, and had a 9–1 record, was ranked first by both UPI and AP; both polls also ranked McNeese State (9–0–1) second, and Eastern Michigan (7–0–2) third.